-However, because French law doesn’t allow unlicensed online bookmakers and poker rooms or any kind of online casino, many players in France have been left feeling frustrated- unable to access their online gambling and poker accounts.
-Furthermore, the punitive tax regime adopted by the government has proved to be very detrimental to poker operators.
-Players must pay 2% on all cash game pots, with sports betting attracting a 7.5% tax on each bet placed and horse racing bets attracting an 8% levy.
-Also, 33% of corporate income tax is also payable.
+Because French law doesn’t allow unlicensed online bookmakers and poker rooms or any kind of online casino games except for poker, many players in France have been left feeling frustrated- unable to access their online gambling and poker accounts.

 Some players have managed to find ways to bypass the legislation:

 - Hiding their IP address

 - Using third parties to make deposits for them